Peak Ace on Air #40: Top-of-the-Funnel Content Marketing

 This step should already be on your mind when you are creating content for the awareness stage: what would you like the consumers to do next?

-Luckily you don’t have to think about it alone, as on the 3rd Tuesday of May, we will have the follow-up episode to this one!
-Carina will talk about how to create content especially for the middle part of the sales funnel.
+Luckily you don’t have to think about it alone, as in the next part of the content marketing in the sales funnel series, Carina will guide you to create content especially for the middle part of the sales funnel.
 So when the customer is ALMOST ready to buy.
-So stay tuned.
+Go check it out!